 Our ability to make payments on, or repay or refinance, our debt, and to fund capital expenditures, working capital and other cash needs will depend largely upon our future operating performance.
 Our future operating performance, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
-In addition, our ability to borrow funds in the future to make payments on our indebtedness will depend on the satisfaction of the covenants in the Credit Agreement, the Indentures and our other financing arrangements, and other agreements we may enter into in the future.
+In addition, our ability to borrow funds in the future to make payments on our indebtedness will depend on the satisfaction of the covenants in the Credit Agreements, the Indentures and our other financing arrangements, and other agreements we may enter into in the future.
 Specifically, we will need to maintain specified financial ratios and satisfy financial condition tests, including a maximum senior secured leverage ratio.
-We cannot assure you that our business will generate sufficient cash flow from operations, that future borrowings will be available to us under the Credit Facility or from other sources in an amount sufficient to enable us to make payments on our indebtedness, or to fund our other liquidity needs.
+We cannot assure you that our business will generate sufficient cash flow from operations, that future borrowings will be available to us under the New and Existing Credit Facilities or from other sources in an amount sufficient to enable us to make payments on our indebtedness, or to fund our other liquidity needs.

-The revolving credit facility of the Credit Facility is scheduled to mature on February 14, 2017 and the term loan facility of the Credit Facility is scheduled to mature on February 14, 2019.
-We cannot assure you that we would be able to refinance any of our indebtedness, including the Credit Facility, on commercially reasonable terms, or at all.
+The initial term loans under the New Credit Facility mature in December 2022, or sooner if certain amounts of the 2020 Notes, the 2021 Notes or the Senior Secured Notes remain outstanding at certain future dates.
+The revolving loans under the New Credit Facility mature in December 2020, or sooner if certain amounts of the 2020 Notes remain outstanding at a certain future date.
+The term loan facility of the Existing Credit Facility is scheduled to mature on February 14, 2019.
+We cannot assure you that we would be able to refinance any of our indebtedness, including the New and Existing Credit Facilities, on commercially reasonable terms, or at all.
 If we are unable to make payments or refinance our debt or obtain new financing under these circumstances, we would have to consider other options, including:

-• sales of assets;

-- reduction or delay of capital expenditures, strategic acquisitions, investments and alliances; or - negotiations with our lenders to restructure the applicable debt.
+- · sales of assets: - reduction or delay of capital expenditures, strategic acquisitions, investments and alliances; or - negotiations with our lenders to restructure the applicable debt.

-The Credit Agreement and the Indentures may restrict, or market or business conditions may limit, our ability to take some of these actions or the effectiveness of these actions.
+The Credit Agreements and the Indentures may restrict, or market or business conditions may limit, our ability to take some of these actions or the effectiveness of these actions.